timHa91/Cinema-REST-Service/README.md

 # Cinema Room REST Service

 The Cinema Room REST Service is a Java-based RESTful web service that simulates a cinema booking system.
+This project is part of the JetBrains Academy Java Backend Developer Path.
 The application allows users to view available seats, purchase tickets, return tickets, and view the statistics of the cinema room.

 ## Key Functionalities